 This Carrot Puree with Ginger recipe is a healthy and tasty side dish for Easter and Spring Entertaining.
 You can make this carrot puree up to 3 days in advance!

 When I’m entertaining during the spring I like to make seasonal side dishes like my Creamed Pearl Onions, Potato Salad Bake, and this Carrot Puree with Ginger recipe.
-When I use in-season produce with bright, fresh flavors it tastes like spring has arrived!
+When I use in-season produce with bright, fresh flavors it tastes as spring has arrived!
 I love the snap the fresh ginger gives to the recipe, and the cinnamon adds a layer of comfort to this healthy carrot puree!

-Cook’s Note – Carrot Puree with Ginger
+Cook’s Note – Carrot Puree with Ginger:

 - You can make the Carrot Puree up to 3 days in advance.
 Just cover and keep in the refrigerator until ready to serve.
 Reheat in the microwave and top with fresh chives.